 Keep a spreadsheet to track where you apply

 I keep a Google Spreadsheet with:

 - A list of the places I applied

 - Dates for each interview

 Detailed notes can help you decide which company to choose.
 If you have the good fortune of receiving more than one offer, they’re especially useful.
 Finally, if you don’t pass an interview, your notes may help you if you apply again later.

 A job hunt can challenge you in unexpected ways and it may take longer than you think.
 Keeping a positive attitude can help you through the tougher parts and doubt.

-I looked for an apartment with my girlfriend for a long time.
+I looked for an apartment with my girlfriend (now wife) for a long time.
 We had a fixed price range and a firm idea of where we wanted to live.
-In our search, we found many places that looked dumpy, too small, or “not for the culinary wizard”.
+In our search, we found many places that looked dumpy, small, or “not for the culinary wizard”.
 In the last case, the “kitchen” had only a hot plate and dorm fridge.
 We looked at 30 apartments until we found the right one for us.